Response in West Africa & the United States

 Although CDC staff did not treat Ebola patients directly, they did collaborate with healthcare workers and facilities on surveillance and communications, working with partners such as MSF, International Medical Corps (IMC), and the International Red Cross.

-The U.S. Department of Defense prepared culture guides like the one below for deployers to West Africa.
+The U.S. Department of Defense provided culture guides to deployers to West Africa.
+Here are the guides for Guinea and Liberia.

 Responding to Ebola in the United States